paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Json.cs - parse to dictionary

-And it came about that the computer was born and all was good.
-Then there was another computer and the need to share things.
+And it came about that the computer was born.
+All was good.
+Another computer appeared with a need to share.
 It was easy.
 Knowing both sides, we can send data the computer understands.
 But wait, now some computers see the binary world.
 OK, let's make it human readable.
 Computers are faster at deserialisation by then.
 Comma separated variable (CSV) files became popular, but they lacked depth.
 Enter SGML and then XML.
 Fifty years have passed.
 There are signs at the airport saying "We are an XML Company!".
 What does that mean?
 It's just a way for all machines (and some people) to read the same data.
 XML uses a DTD (document type definition).
 If an XML document does not pass the DTD rules, then it is no good.
-Toss it out.
 Great for developers.
 If it passes the rules, then it is easy to deserialise into a computer readable (i.e. binary format) object.
 Mind you, by hiding the structure from the developers they were free to build as they liked.
-I have seen Windows applications that changing the state in a drop-down causes millions of bytes to pass between client and server.
+I have seen Windows applications that changing the state in a menu causes millions of bytes to pass between client and server.
 Everyone was happy.
 Then JavaScript became more standardised and faster, and the Web App was born.
 Parsing XML in JavaScript was slow and difficult - even without checking it against a DTD.
 Unlike traditional server languages, JavaScript has dynamic data structures.
 You can send any structured data down the line and only work out what it contains when you need to.
 Some bright spark sent JavaScript source full of data structures.
 Javascript is fast at compiling itself.
 They now call this method JSONP.
 However, sending code has its risks even in a sandbox.
 Besides we can make the JavaScript compiler even faster if we give it a more rigid format and a subset of JavaScript.
 JSON was born.
 All was good.
 Then the people who don't live flexibility said "We can't have that" and insisted on rigid structures in JavaScript.
-So, now we have something like XML but without the DTD to help us get it right at both ends.
-Developers are now spending more time than with XML.
+So, now we have another XML without the DTD to guide us.
+Developers are spending more time than with XML.
 We must stand up and fight.
 JSON for JSON.
 Allow me to get the data I need, not just what the suites have defined.

 #### Parse